GROW PNG IS BASED IN LAE, PAPUA NEW GUINEA, THE GATEWAY TO THE MARKHAM VALLEY AGRICULTURAL CORRIDOR.

 Our focus remains on improving the livelihoods of farmers by 20% in the Markham region.
 It is a tall order but a goal that must be achieved and will be achievable when we engage different levels of stakeholders – farmers, community, agribusinesses and government.
 The Markham region plays an important role in shaping a national agenda on food security, industrial growth and agriculture-based employment generation.

 Grow PNG is looking forward to establishing this agenda once we have the data on the Markham region and results from our land access initiative.
+Our work with small to medium enterprise will focus on the interface between farmers and agribusinesses which provide the markets for small agricultural growth.
 In our view, these insights will help us evaluate the valley’s potential contribution to agriculture growth in Papua New Guinea.

 Ivan Pomaleu, OBE